“Prin”: A Reminiscence of the Reverend Canon Harold Wilson, D.D., Principal of Salisbury Theological College in England from 1965 to 1973.

 It would be idle to pretend that Harold didn’t make mistakes, and especially toward the end of his time in Salisbury, when he became ill.
 There were things he did that he wished he had not done—and I know that, because he told me so.
 Alas, good Bishop Joseph Fison, who understood what Harold was trying to achieve in the Theological College and supported him, had died.
 Fison’s successor as Bishop of Salisbury seems to have lacked those qualities—so that at just the moment when Harold, who had given so much pastoral kindness to others, needed pastoral kindness himself, he received nothing, or less than nothing.

-I was away from Salisbury in the United States during those last years, but then, some months after Harold moved from Salisbury to London to be a canon of Saint Paul’s Cathedral, I also returned to England.
+I was away from Salisbury in the United States during those last years, but then, some months after Harold had moved from Salisbury to London to be a Chancellor of Saint Paul’s Cathedral, I also returned to England.
 As a result I had the privilege of working with him again for a few years in London.
 I was diocesan officer for education and community, and Harold was the chairman of my board.
 In addition to that, Wendy and I had some pleasant evenings with him.
 I think that overall being at Saint Paul’s was a healing experience for him.

 But then, after a year or so, his health failed completely—and to be sure, he was never a man who had taken proper care of himself physically.
 I’m glad I was with him in the hospital on the day of his death, within a few hours of it.
 The joyful thing about that is that I know he retained to the end his wit, his delight in life, and his faith and hope in his Lord.